 Nearly all the physical and personality differences seen between identical twins are not due to cell mutations.
 Environmental factors such as diet, sleep patterns, exercise and exposure to toxins have ‘epigenetic effects’ on the body, which changes how genes express themselves.

 Research in 2004 looked at the development of Alzheimer’s in identical twins.
-Only 40 percent of the time did both twins develop the condition by their late 70s; and in many cases, one did and one didn’t.
+Only 40 percent of the time did both twins develop the condition by their late 70s; in many cases, one did and one didn’t.
 This is unlikely due to cell mutations, and more likely due to lifestyle differences which have ‘switched on’ or ‘off’ particular parts of their DNA.
-Both twins start with the same genetic likelihood of developing Alzheimer’s, however whether particular genes are expressed will depend on the environment their body lives within.
+Both twins start with the same genetic likelihood of developing Alzheimer’s, however, whether particular genes are expressed will depend on the environment their body lives within.
 Not only can epigenetic effects change how identical twins look and behave, these structural changes in gene activity can also be passed on to future generations.

-So… Do Identical Twins Have the Same DNA?
+Conclusion: Do Identical Twins Have Identical DNA?

 In essence, yes.
 Identical twins share the same genetic code because they started with the same recipe.
 However, if you look closely enough, you’ll find some tiny differences in the sequence due to occasional spontaneous mutations that happen during cell division.
-In addition, epigenetic effects due to environment, can change how genes are expressed.
+In addition, epigenetic effects due to the environment can change how genes are expressed.
 Once a mutation or structural change has occurred, it will be copied again and again, making it potentially detectable throughout the body, depending on how early it occurred.
 So to be accurate… no, identical twins do not have [exactly] the same DNA.

 Mind blown?
 I hope so.